shauntmcgovern/ShaunPersonalWebsiteJavaScriptHTMLCSS90BBTX-/README.md

 * Spaced out the images better.
 * Reordering of images & better margins & more br's
 * The images are being selected from the folder they are in now.
+* Now the first 3 images if you click one of them go to new webpages with a bigger sole image.
+It is yet to fit right.